 The topic of Finding Fish inevitably leads to the "Where to Fish?" question.
 Put another way, where should I go?
-This very important question has many potential answers, and depends on a number of factors.
-Here is my best advice and the factors involved in the decision.
+This very important question has many potential answers and depends on a number of factors.
+Here are my best advice and the factors involved in the decision.
 And I think you'll discover that fishing guides will agree...

 Choose where to fish depending on the type of fishing you like to do and your ability to get around on the water.
 And make these choices based on the advice and information gathered by those who have explored the areas you live close to and will be fishing.

 What I did, and what I think you should do, is buy one of Ray Crawford's books.
 He has spent countless hours exploring the inshore waters from Sabine Lake to the Upper Laguna Madre.
 He's split this large section of the coast into two books, an Upper Coast book, and a Coastal Bend book.